2000 in British music charts: Other female artists

 Geri Halliwell and Melanie C were the only two Spice Girls to receive notable success throughout the year.
 The former scored a 3rd consecutive chart topper, "Bag It Up" which was the 4th single to be taken from her debut album, Schizophonic.
 The latter hit the top twice, initially with "Never Be The Same Again", a duet with TLC member, Lisa "Left Eye" Lopes and "I Turn to You", which was a respectable hit in the dance charts in the US and even managed to chart on the Hot 100.
 Northern Star had also proved itself as a very successful debut album, selling 3 million copies worldwide and achieving triple platinum status in the UK alone.
 Victoria Beckham, however, achieved a No. 2 single being featured on Truesteppers's new release "Out Of Your Mind", which was kept off the top spot by Spiller's single, "Groovejet (If This Ain't Love)", which receive considerable media attention placing Victoria in rivalry with the female vocalist featured on Spiller's track, Sophie Ellis-Bextor.

 Australian superstar Kylie Minogue came back to the music industry with "Spinning Around", co-written by Paula Abdul.
 It became her first UK No. 1 in 10 years and set her on course for an even more successful career during the upcoming years.
 Her new album Light Years hit No. 2 as well as her follow-up single "On a Night Like This".
 Canadian country star Shania Twain hits No. 5 with a final release from her multi-platinum Come On Over in the early part of the year and due to its massive success her 1995 album, The Woman in Me was re-issued in the UK and hit #9.
+Jennifer Lopez's debut album On the 6 spawned a fourth single which charted on the UK charts within the top twenty titled, Feelin' So Good featuring Big Pun and Fat Joe, the former who died shortly before release becoming a tribute to him.
+The album spent a short time in the top 75 this year before leaving the charts.